rwaldron/johnny-five/README.md

 If the upload was successful, the board is now prepared and you can close the Arduino IDE.

-**Attention** There is a known issue in where the Firmata protocol layer has issues freeing itself on the serial line which results in the program hanging in when it tries to connect.
-For now, the only way to get around the issue is to send a SIGINT ` ^C ` to kill the hanging program and simply run it again.

 ## Hey you, here's Johnny!

 #### Source Code: